sahilpatel09/sahilpatel09.github.io/blog/gradient/gradient-generator.md

 @tailwind utilities;
 ```

-Congrats, Tailwindcss is sucessfully added to the project.
+Congrats, Tailwindcss is successfully added to the project.

 Once the tailwindcss is added we can go ahead and start working on the project.
 But before that, let us have a little introduction of chroma-js.

 ## Introduction to Chroma-js
 Chroma-js is just an amazing piece of software when it comes to color manipulation, conversion and scaling.
 It has everything you need for every sort of manipulation from darkening or brightening to hue manipulation.
 It also gives you results in different color spaces.
 It can read, convert, analyze and manipulate colors from and to different formats.

 We are going to use Chroma-js to generate 3 more colors from the actual given 2 parameters and create a gradient of 5 colors.
-Why are we doing it?
-Because if we use 2 colors only there is a sudden change of color in the /

 ## Let us Build the Layout